Last Updated on April 15, 2021 by Helga Dosa

 10) Urbania – Ducal Palace and Museo Civico, which contains Mercator’s globe

-11) Piobbico – Brancaleone Castle, woollen carpet weaving and the Brancaleoni Palaeontology-Natural History museum.
-The area surrounding Piobbico provides trekking, horse riding, canoeing and nature trails.
+11) Piobbico – Brancaleone Castle, woolen carpet weaving, and the Brancaleoni Palaeontology-Natural History museum.
+The area surrounding Piobbico provides trekking, horse riding, canoeing, and nature trails.

 Where to stay: